-- 18.14 Shopping is an important aspect of everyone's life and the provision of an adequate range of shops is particularly important if an area is to be an attractive place in which to live and work.
-Retail can also contribute towards the local economy and if located sustainably, reduce the need to travel and help maintain cohesive communities.
-Retail provision within the County is predominantly located at Broughton Shopping Park and the town and district centres.
-The policy reflects the 'town centre first' principles embedded within PPW10, but recognises the difficulty facing town and district centres as a result of the retailing climate and on line shopping. - In accordance with national planning guidance this policy defines a retail centre hierarchy which recognises the specific role and function of the current retail offer within Flintshire and is a framework for determining the location and acceptability of future development proposals.
+10.14 Shopping is an important aspect of everyone's life and the provision of an adequate range of shops is particularly important if an area is to be an attractive place in which to live and work.
+Retail can also contribute towards the local economy and if located sustainably, reduce the need to travel and

+10.15 In accordance with national planning guidance this policy defines a retail centre hierarchy which recognises the specific role and function of the current retail offer within Flintshire and is a framework for determining the location and acceptability of future development proposals.
 Such developments include changes of use, redevelopment and extensions for retail, leisure and commercial uses.
 This policy aims to sustain and enhance the vitality and viability of the town, district and local centres by identifying these centres as the most appropriate locations for retail and other complementary uses such as leisure and other commercial uses.